 - Use good face paint.

-Our number one tip is to spring for the better face paint.
+Our number one tip is to spring for the better face pain like Snazaroo Face Paint.
 We are big, giant fans of Snazaroo face paint.
 It is easy to use, doesn’t leave rashes (most kids will absolutely react to the cheaper paints after a short period of time!) and washes off nicely.
 Alternately, you can try making your own face-paint.
 We haven’t tried it ourselves but have heard lots of people that have been happy with it (of course my Pinterest face painting board is a great place to start!)!

 - Go big.